Two's complement: Sign extension

 When turning a two's-complement number with a certain number of bits into one with more bits (e.g., when copying from a one-byte variable to a two-byte variable), the most-significant bit must be repeated in all the extra bits.
 Some processors do this in a single instruction; on other processors, a conditional must be used followed by code to set the relevant bits or bytes.

 Similarly, when a number is shifted to the right, the most-significant bit, which contains the sign information, must be maintained.
 However, when shifted to the left, a bit is shifted out.
 These rules preserve the common semantics that left shifts multiply the number by two and right shifts divide the number by two.
 However, if the most-significant bit changes from 0 to 1 (and vice versa), overflow is said to occur in the case that the value represents a signed integer.

 Both shifting and doubling the precision are important for some multiplication algorithms.
-Note that unlike addition and subtraction, width extension and right shifting are done differently for signed and unsigned numbers.
+Unlike addition and subtraction, width extension and right shifting are done differently for signed and unsigned numbers.